mandyedi/raytracing-from-the-ground-up/CONTRIBUTING.md

 ### Styleguide

-Style guide is based on chapter 1.10 Coding Style.
-Any other guide that is listed below is based on the already implemented source code.
+Style guide is based on chapter 1.10 Coding Style and [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
+The latter have higher priority.
 For readability and consistency follow the suggested coding style please.

 * Identifiers